Transport in Malaysia: Railways

 The railway system is state-run, and covers a total of 1849 km.
 Most of the railway lines are consisted of ballasted setup, along with concrete sleepers, which serves better in wet and humid tropical condition, compared to wooden sleepers which can rot over time.
 As early as 1980s, due to the need for local suppliers of such products, a few local Malaysian rail manufacturing companies had been formed by collaboration with foreign technology partners.

 1792 km of it is metre gauge, while 199.5 km is standard gauge.
 Seven hundred and sixty-seven kilometres of metre gauge tracks and all of the standard gauge tracks are electrified.
 Intra-city travel is through relatively inexpensive rapid transit systems.
 Commuter rail and electric train service are available for most major only Kuala Lumpur and its neighbouring states, development of such efficient transportation have not been made in other states that really needs them.
 Malaysia already approved its first Kuala Lumpur–Singapore High Speed Rail project spanning 375 km between Kuala Lumpur and Singapore.
 This rapid development had spurred growth of local Malaysian rail service Companies which cater to these niche needs.

 Air

 KLIA is the main international airport in Malaysia.

 Air transport route maps in Malaysia.

 Malaysia has 62 airports, of which 38 are paved.
 Malaysia Airlines, as the national carrier, offers extensive international and domestic routes.
-Major international routes and domestic routes crossing between West Malaysia and East Malaysia are served by Malaysia Airlines, AirAsia, Firefly, and Batik Air Malaysia while smaller domestic and regional routes are supplemented by smaller airlines like MASwings, Firefly and SKS Airways.
+Major international routes and domestic routes crossing between West Malaysia and East Malaysia are served by Malaysia Airlines, AirAsia, Firefly, and Batik Air Malaysia while smaller domestic and regional routes are supplemented by smaller airlines like AirBorneo, Firefly and SKS Airways.
 Cargo airlines such as MASkargo, Teleport, World Cargo Airlines, Kargo Xpress, and Raya Airways play a crucial role in enhancing connectivity between West and East Malaysia and Malaysia to the world.